 Korean Folk Village Travel Guide

-About Korean Folk Village
+About the Korean Folk Village

 Exploring the Village

 Overall, it was a truly memorable and educational experience; the village helped me to better appreciate traditional Korean culture and architecture.
-We were not able to visit some of the areas in the park and that’s why I will go back to this place very very soon!
+We were not able to visit some of the areas in the park, and that’s why I will go back to this place very, very soon!

 How to get there: